Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Introduction

 Tensor products and exterior powers furnish the exact category of finitely generated projective modules over a commutative ring or, more generally, the category of locally free modules of finite rank on a scheme with additional structure which has been studied in great depth in countless articles and books.
 For example, the main purpose of the book \cite{FL} by Fulton and Lang is to explain Grothendieck's tremendous and rather formal ``machine'' which turns this structure into Riemann-Roch type theorems and which has seen the light in the seminal \cite{SGA6}.
 In particular, exterior power operations on $K$-groups play a fundamental role in Algebraic Geometry and beyond.

 While the construction of exterior power operations on Grothendieck groups is fairly elementary, the construction of these operations on higher $K$-groups is more delicate.
 Over the past decades and especially more recently, many authors have provided such constructions, of varying flavour and generality.
-The core object of this paper is to prove for most of these constructions that they actually yield the same operations.
-This will culminate in the proof of a conjecture \cite[Conjecture~(2.7)]{GRR} by the first author about composition of exterior power operations in the equivariant context, completing the proof that higher equivariant $K$-groups satisfy all axioms of a $\lambda$-ring.